Shapoklyak (film)

-Shapoklyak (Шапокляк, from French chapeau claque) is a 1974 Soviet Russian animated film by Roman Kachanov.
+Shapoklyak (Шапокляк, from French chapeau claque) is a 1974 Soviet Russian animated short film by Roman Kachanov.

 Synopsis

 Gena the Crocodile and Cheburashka decide to go to the sea on vacation.
 Shapoklyak steals their train tickets, so they are kicked off the train.
 On their way home, the duo, with Shapoklyak's help, stops hikers from poaching and a factory from polluting a river.